 Students living in the north campus neighborhood who are moving at the end of the summer (or who just have unwanted items to get rid of) can keep their stuff off the streets during the Husky Neighborhood Cleanup on August 30 and Sept.
 24-25.
 All students can stop by the cleanup station on 17th Ave NE & NE 47th St. on these days and drop off unwanted items for free.

 UW Athletics needs volunteers to support sustainability efforts during home football games this season, starting with the opener on September 8.

-The UW Athletics green team needs volunteers to be a part of the football game day sustainability team.
-Volunteers will play a major role in helping us reach our waste diversion goal of 80% this season.
-As a volunteer, you will engage with fans to encourage sustainable practices in the stadium and in the tailgate areas.
-After halftime, you are welcome to stay and watch the remainder of the game.
+Green Team volunteers play a major role in helping UW reach our waste diversion goal of 80%.
+Volunteers engage with fans to encourage sustainable practices in the stadium and in the tailgate areas.
+After halftime volunteers are welcome to stay and watch the rest of the game.

 You may have read about China’s changing views on recyclable plastic in the news recently.
 Are you and your colleagues confused about recycling and composting at the University of Washington?
 Have you heard rumors that it doesn’t really matter what you do — that it all ends up in the trash anyway?
 Or do you feel like your efforts as an individual won’t make a difference?

 Trash-It is an app to that uses machine learning to classify if an item goes in the compost, recycle, or landfill.
 Much of the trash humans currently produce is being thrown into landfills, including many items that could be recyclable or compostable.
 One way we can cut down on waste in our region is to make sure we properly sort our trash.
 When people aren't sure which trash can their waste goes into, they often choose the safest option which is landfill.
 This is the issue my app was made to tackle.